npedrazzini/PreModernSlavic-NLP/README.md

 The list is formatted following spaCy's convention, but it's divided by PoS (which is normally not the case there).
 If you prefer working with different formats, see §[stopwords.csv](https://github.com/npedrazzini/PreModernSlavic-NLP#stopwordscsv) and §[extractstopwords.py](https://github.com/npedrazzini/PreModernSlavic-NLP#extractstopwordspy).

 ## Gold Standards
-Gold standard for morphology and dependency tags for Old Church Slavonic/Later Church Slavonic, Old East Slavic, and Middle Russian can be downloaded from
+Gold standard for morphology and dependency tags for Old Church Slavonic/Later Church Slavonic, Old East Slavic, and Middle Russian can be downloaded in CoNLL-X and PROIEL-XML format from the official TOROT releases: http://torottreebank.github.io.
+Command line tools to manipulate these data here: http://dev.syntacticus.org/development-guide/#manipulating-proiel-xml-treebank-files

 ## References
 <a id="1">[1]</a> Eckhoff, H., Bech, K., Bouma, G. & Eide, K., Haug, D., Haugen, O. & Jøhndal, M. 2018.
 The PROIEL treebank family: a standard for early attestations of Indo-European languages. _Language Resources and Evaluation_.
 52. DOI:10.1007/s10579-017-9388-5.